-EPIC MULTIMEDIA PERFORMANCE // ELEKTRO BODY FORCE //
+EPIC MULTIMEDIA PERFORMANCES // ELEKTRO BODY FORCE //

 Besides his solo performances, Jay also performs with his collective ELEKTRO BODY FORCE and its epic multimedia performance.
 As the shows continue to evolve each year, the performers merge with the fascinating 3D animations on the big-screen projection and become part of the complex, poetic play of colors and shapes.